pop-team/pop-java/docs/model.rst

 constructor.
 The object descriptions can be parametrized by the arguments of the constructor.
 Object descriptions are used by the runtime system to select an appropriate resource for the object.
-Some example  of the syntax of object descriptions can be found in the section \ref{dev:objdesc}.
+Some example  of the syntax of object descriptions can be found in the section :ref:`dev-objdesc`.

 It can occur that, due to some changes on the object data or some increase of the computation demand, an object description needs to be re-adjusted during